For us, being an Eco-conscious business means more than using a recycling bin. It is a lifestyle.

-Whenever possible, we encourage our customers to reuse, repurpose and reimagine materials from their heirloom jewelry for custom designs.
-Working with heirloom metals allows our customers the option of having Rebecca work the original metal into a new design or the option of recycling the metal and receive a refining credit on a new design.
-"New" metal that Rebecca works with in the jewelry collection designs is sourced from a refinery in St. Louis that provides us with recycled silver, gold and platinum.
+Whenever possible, we encourage our customers to reuse materials from their heirloom jewelry for an original design or to recycle and credit towards an entirely new piece.
+Our recycled silver, gold, and platinum is sourced from a refinery in St. Louis.
 We even save and recycle metal sweep filings from the studio bench!

-Much of the custom work incorporates inherited stones so that we can limit our investment in the stone trade economy as much as possible.
-We do not keep an inventory of large stones which allows us to find the perfect stone for each jewelry project.
+We often incorporate inherited stones to limit our investment in the stone trade economy.
 When we need to source a stone, we work exclusively with importers who adhere to the Kimberley Process - a global initiative to stem the flow of conflict diamonds.
 We also offer lab-created diamond and gemstone options, which are chemically identical to natural gemstones and reduce demand for newly mined materials.

 Rebecca collaborates with a local team of highly skilled artisans here in Chicago.
-Most of her work is custom design and made-to-order jewelry pieces.
-We keep a minimal inventory in-house and consciously try not to overproduce the jewelry collection for each piece to maintain its one of a kind, handmade integrity.
+We keep a minimal inventory in-house, and consciously avoid overproducing pieces to maintain its one of a kind, handmade integrity.

-Our studio is located in the Lillstreet Art Center in the vibrant creative Ravenswood neighborhood in Chicago and is easily accessible by the Montrose Brown Line station just steps away for travel to and from Chicago's downtown.
-It is also three blocks from the Ravenswood Metra station servicing Evanston and the North Shore from Union Station downtown.
+Our studio is located in the Lillstreet Art Center in the vibrant creative Ravenswood neighborhood in Chicago and is easily accessible by the Montrose Brown Line station.

-All forms, invoices, and receipts are sent electronically to eliminate paper waste and we employ energy-efficient lighting throughout the studio.
-Instead of using disposable cups, we support fellow artists of Lillstreet by offering beverages in handmade ceramic mugs during meetings in the studio.
-Working within a shared space reduces the need to use many resources and allows us to save on critical utilities such as water, electricity and natural gas.
+All forms, invoices, and receipts are sent electronically to eliminate paper waste, and we employ energy-efficient lighting throughout the studio.
+We support fellow artists of Lillstreet by offering beverages in handmade ceramic mugs during meetings in the studio to cut back on waste.
+Working within a shared space reduces our use of water, electricity and natural gas.